-The billionaire co-founder of Facebook, the only American member of Monty Python, a Civil Rights Leader with a Ph.D. from Harvard, the founder of Carnival Cruise Lines and owner of the Miami Heat NBA franchise, and arguably the best chess mind to ever live have more in common than you might think.
-So what do Eduardo Saverin, Terry Gilliam,1 W.E.B.
-Du Bois, Ted Arison, Bobby Fischer and thousands of U.S. citizens living abroad have in common?
-The answer is all five have renounced their U.S. citizenship.
-These individuals are not alone, record numbers of U.S. citizens living in Canada and across the world are in the process of renouncing.
-Why would a country with a seven to ten year wait list to acquire citizenship have so many citizens headed for the exit?
-The reason is that three letter word no one likes to hear: TAX.
+The billionaire co-founder of Facebook, the only American member of Monty Python, a civil rights leader with a PhD from Harvard, the founder of Carnival Cruise Lines and owner of the Miami Heat NBA franchise, and arguably the best chess mind to ever live have more in common than you might think.
+So what do Eduardo Saverin, Terry Gilliam, W.E.B.
+Du Bois, Ted Arison, Bobby Fischer have in common?
+The answer is that all five have renounced their U.S. citizenship.
+These individuals are not alone!
+Record numbers of U.S. citizens living in Canada and across the world are in the process of renouncing.
+Why would a country like the United States, with a seven to ten year wait list to acquire citizenship have so many citizens headed for the exit?
+The reason is that three-letter word no one likes to hear: TAX.

-The million dollar question U.S. citizens living abroad must ask themselves, is whether their “U.S. citizenship juice is worth the squeeze?”
-In other words, do I need my U.S. citizenship and, if so, what are the benefits?
-Clients are often emotionally and financially drained after the process of becoming U.S. tax compliant, staying U.S. tax compliant, and continually planning for cross border U.S. estate and gift tax issues.
-Not only can the filing and reporting costs seem ludicrously expensive and intrusive, but the penalty regime for non-compliance can be catastrophic if not dealt with properly.
-Add those factors to FATCA’s arrival to the cross border compliance party in 2014 and more and more U.S. citizens living abroad are looking for a way out; and who could blame them?
+The million dollar question U.S. citizens living abroad must ask themselves is whether their U.S. citizenship “juice” is “worth the squeeze.”
+In other words, “do I need my U.S. citizenship and, if so, what are its benefits?”
+Clients are often emotionally and financially drained after becoming U.S. tax-compliant through a voluntary disclosure program, staying U.S. tax-compliant, and continuously planning for cross-border tax issues.
+Not only can the filing and reporting costs seem ludicrously expensive and intrusive, but the penalty regime for noncompliance can be catastrophic if not dealt with properly.
+Add those factors to FATCA’s arrival to the cross-border compliance party in 2014, and more and more U.S. citizens living abroad are looking for a way out.
+Who could blame them?

-A U.S. citizen living abroad who is considering renouncing their U.S. citizenship should first ask themselves a very important and logical question.
-What am I giving up by renouncing my U.S. citizenship?
-Or put more selfishly, what is my U.S. citizenship doing for me?
-If the benefits of your U.S. citizenship outweigh the compliance and potential estate and gift tax costs that come with it, then renouncing may not be best for you.
+A U.S. citizen living abroad who is considering renouncing his or her U.S. citizenship should first ask a very important and logical question: “What am I giving up by renouncing my U.S. citizenship?”
+Or, put more selfishly, “What is my U.S. citizenship doing for me?”
+If the benefits of your U.S. citizenship outweigh the compliance and potential tax costs that come with it, then renouncing may not be best for you.